-After clerking for a United States district judge, Dean Cunningham served as an Assistant Commonwealth’s Attorney in Alexandria, Virginia, where he was in charge of juvenile delinquency prosecutions.
+As a professor, Dean Cunningham combines a mix of teaching styles, technology, assessments, and “flipped classroom” techniques to promote active learning.
+At Charleston School of Law, he teaches Evidence, a required course, where he draws on his experience in the courtroom.
+After clerking for a United States district judge, Dean Cunningham served as an Assistant Commonwealth’s Attorney in Alexandria, Virginia, where he was in charge of juvenile delinquency prosecutions and tried numerous cases to verdict.
 Later, he was an Assistant District Attorney in the Appeals Bureau of the Bronx District Attorney’s Office, where he also coordinated the office’s post-adjudication insanity review cases and served as an on-call homicide duty prosecutor.
-He brings this experience as a trial and appellate lawyer to his role as Director of the Center for Trial and Appellate Advocacy, the home to the Law School’s programs in moot court and mock trial.

 Dean Cunningham received his J.D. magna cum laude from Georgetown University Law Center, where he was an Executive Editor of the Georgetown Law Journal’s Criminal Procedure Project, Executive Director of the Barristers’ Council, and was elected to the Order of the Coif.
 He graduated summa cum laude and valedictorian of John Jay College of Criminal Justice.
 In 2012, he received a Master Certificate in Strategic Organizational Leadership from Villanova University.
-He is a Certified Six Sigma Green Belt and admitted to practice law in New York, Texas, and Virginia.
-He is currently pursuing a Graduate Certificate in Assessment and Institutional Research from Sam Houston State University.
+He is a certified Six Sigma Green Belt (a process improvement methodology) and admitted to practice law in New York, Texas, and Virginia.
+He completed a Graduate Certificate in Higher Education Assessment and Institutional Research from Sam Houston State University in 2019.

 Dean Cunningham is married to Jonnathan Kessler.
 They live in Charleston with their puggle, Lexi.